jenkinsci/incrementals-tools/README.md

 ```

 Now whenever Jenkins reports a successful build of your default branch,
+and at least one pull request had a label indicating it was of interest to users (e.g. `enhancement` rather than `chore`),
 your component will be released to Artifactory and release notes published in GitHub.
 You do not need any special credentials or local checkout;
 just merge pull requests with suitable titles and [labels](https://github.com/jenkinsci/.github/blob/7baf6188c5dbe8f872bd7f4e13e1aaeee0b2e279/.github/release-drafter.yml#L9-L49).